james-york/james-york.github.io/_posts/2019-03-28-james-york.md

 - Teaching cyberpragmatics through analysis and participation in Reddit communities.
 - "Doing things with games and play" (Having a societal impact with game design).
-- The language of games and play (genre analysis, game literacy, learning aboyt the games industry).
+- The language of games and play (genre analysis, game literacy, learning about the games industry).
 - A PBL class focused on the SDGs.
 - A task-based language teaching approach to learning English communication skills with board and video games.